zowe/docs-site/docs/user-guide/address-security-requirements.md

 ### Assign security permissions of users

-As a security administrator, assign users (ZWESVUSR and ) and the ZWEADMIN security group permissions required to perform specific tasks.
+As a security administrator, assign users (`ZWESVUSR` and `ZWESIUSR`) and the `ZWEADMIN` security group permissions required to perform specific tasks.

 ### Overview of user categories and roles